Your browser is unsupported

 A student standing next to a faculty

-The application process for LASURI takes place once a year during spring semester, and applies to the following academic year.
+The application process for LASURI takes place once a year during spring semester and applies to the following academic year.

-Applications for the 2023-2024 academic year are due Wednesday, March 22, 2023.
 The LASURI application can be found on snap.uic.edu.
 (If you do not see the application under your “Recommended” opportunities, go to the Opportunities tab, select “Ours,” and search for “LASURI.”)

 Below, you will see a timeline and sample application questions.
 Knowing what the application expects of you will help you determine how to best frame your research project’s aim, scope, and methods with advice from your faculty mentor.
 Be sure to allow yourself plenty of time to learn about, contact, and meet with potential faculty mentors before the application due date.

 You are encouraged to attend an information session in early spring to discuss the application process and learn more about what makes a successful application.
 A short presentation will be followed by an open period for questions, so feel free to stop by even if you cannot stay the whole time.
 Students are the primary intended audience, but prospective faculty mentors are also welcome to attend and ask questions.
-Information sessions for the 2023-24 application cycle will be held:
+Information sessions for the 2024-25 application cycle will be held:

 Academic advisors, departmental directors of undergraduate studies, and your course instructors are excellent sources of information about potential faculty mentors.
 Students have often chosen to work with a faculty member with whom they have completed a course and who inspired them to continue researching a topic of interest.